ajhsutton/CarND-LaneLines-P1/ajhsutton_writeup.md

 ### 2. Identify potential shortcomings with your current pipeline
 There is a significant frame-to-frame deviation in the lane line estimate.

 The pipeline is limited due to hard coded values for edge thresholding etc. This limits performance when, large changes in contrast occur on the road surface.
-This ocurrs at two points in the challenge image: then entering the lighter concrete road section (the road surface appears nearly white), and when the shadow of a tree is cast over the road.
+This occurs at two points in the challenge image: then entering the lighter concrete road section (the road surface appears nearly white), and when the shadow of a tree is cast over the road.
 In this instance, edge detection is foiled by the large number of edges detected by the high-contrast shadow.

 ![alt text][image6]